unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 ## Build the documentation locally
-The easiest way to build the docs is to run `make docs` from the project root directory, which by default builds the html docs output.
+The easiest way to build the docs is to run `make docs` from the project root directory, which builds the html docs output.
-You can also use run `make pdf` to generate a PDF version.

 ```{tip}
 If you want a fresh build with no caching, run `make docs-clean`!